 Almost any plant that thrives in full sun, well-drained soil, and warm temperatures most of the year can make a great lemon tree companion.
 Your choice depends upon the style of garden you wish to implement.

 If you want to create a culinary garden, you should choose edible plants that assist the lemon’s growth and accentuate its flavor.
 For a Mediterranean-style bed, plants from the same region are best suited.
 Finally, for strictly ornamental appeal, species that accent the lemon’s creamy flowers and deep green foliage, as well as structural tone, will provide the most attractive display.

 When choosing lemon tree understory plants, be sure they desire the same site and cultural conditions they will be sharing with the tree.

 Planting Under Lemon Trees

 The “kitchen” garden is simply an easily accessed home grocery store.
 You should have at hand the herbs and seasonings you most frequently use which grow well in the region.
 Some herbal companions that complement the lemon’s flavor are:

 Other herbs serve as deterrents to pests or attract pollinators.
 Among these, dill is useful attracting beneficial insects that prey upon common lemon pests.

 The following plants are part of a useful Mediterranean composition:

 Lemon flowers and fruit have a distinctive, pleasant scent.
 If you wish to create an olfactory delight around your lemon tree, install plants with plenty of aromatic presence.
 For instance, these plants create a symphony of scent that complements the lemon:

-There are many plants to grow under lemon trees that will answer a host of uses while beautifying the garden bed.
+There are many plants to grow under lemon trees that will answer a host of problems while beautifying the garden bed.